taufik-adinugraha/ai-quran-training-Colab/README.md

-## Notebook for Deepspeech Training on Colab
+## Notebooks for Deepspeech Training on Colab